Do You Get Down with EPP? Yeah, You Know Me!

 Place the two hexagons, right sides facing each other, and start the whip stitch in the corner where the two hexagons meet.
 DO NOT go through the paper; fabric only in this stitch.
 You are going to poke the needle through on one side, going through as little fabric as possible, and then poking through that same side again.
 Your needle will only go through one side the whole way down.

-When you get to the other end, tie it off and voila!
+When you get to the other end, tie it off, and voila!
 You have begun an EPP project!

 Typically what I will do is I will sit and make up a TON of hexagons and store them for later.
 That way once I have enough made I will then sew them together to make either a Grandmother's Flower Garden or something else depending on where my creativity takes me.

 Making hexies is super fun and addicting!
 And it's a great activity to do while enjoying the beach, watching a baseball game, or simply sitting in the park.
-I was even able to do some on an airplane once but a lot of airlines frown on embroidery scissors so make sure you have some super small ones or the ones that fold into itself would be good too.
+I was even able to do some on an airplane once but a lot of airlines frown on embroidery scissors so make sure you have some super small ones or the ones that fold into themselves would be good too.

 Here are some ideas for storing and carrying your EPP projects with you: